codewithvoid/AskDevs/README.md

   }
 }
 ```
-3. Create new PR with title 'Add new volunteer <Your name>'
+3. Create new PR with title Add new volunteer <Your name>.

 ## 🙌 Thanks to all Contributors